omnibor/spec/SPEC.md

 - gitoid:blob:sha1
 - gitoid:blob:sha256

-### GitBOM Document
+### OmniBOR Document

-A GitBOM Document describes the immediate children of an artifact in the Artifact Dependency Graph (ADG).
+A OmniBOR Document describes the immediate children of an artifact in the Artifact Dependency Graph (ADG).

-A GitBOM Document utilizes precisely one Artifact Identifier Type.
+A OmniBOR Document utilizes precisely one Artifact Identifier Type.

-### GitBOM Identifier
+### OmniBOR Identifier

-A GitBOM Document is identified by computing its identifier as an artifact with the Artifact Identifier Type used for identifiers within the GitBOM Document itself.
+A OmniBOR Document is identified by computing its identifier as an artifact with the Artifact Identifier Type used for identifiers within the OmniBOR Document itself.

-#### GitBOM Document Header
+#### OmniBOR Document Header

-In order to distinguish the type of identifier used in the GitBOM Document, it begins with a single newline terminated header line:
+In order to distinguish the type of identifier used in the OmniBOR Document, it begins with a single newline terminated header line:

 ```
 ${Artifact Identifier Type uri prefix}\n